anikonchuk/anikonchuk.github.io/_posts/2018-10-22-quickandeasyrecipes-_a_rails_app.markdown

 For my Rails project for the Flatiron School’s Online Full Stack Web Development Program, we were tasked with creating a Content Management System.
 We were tasked with building a complete Ruby on Rails application that manages related data through complex forms and RESTful routes.

 My application, QuickAndEasyRecipes, aims to provide a simple interface for storing and sharing, you guessed it, quick and easy recipes.
 Users are able to create a new recipe and edit that recipe through the web interface.
 They can also see recipes that other users have created.
 Recipes are presented in a table that also shows the time it takes to make the recipe and the number of ingredients required.
-They can be sorted by name, by date added, and by shortest time to make.
+They can be sorted by name, by date added, by shortest time to make, and by fewest ingredients.
 Users can also browse by ingredients used in recipes.

 ![](https://i.imgur.com/GODWh9W.png?1)